ethereum/portal-network-specs/state-network.md

 - The set of all contract bytecodes
 - Any information required to prove inclusion of the above data in the state.

-The subprotocol supports "on-demand" availability of the Ethereum execution state including proof of exclusion for non-existent data.
+The network supports "on-demand" availability of the Ethereum execution state including proof of exclusion for non-existent data.

-The execution state subprotocol is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that forms an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) network.
+The execution state network is a [Kademlia](https://pdos.csail.mit.edu/~petar/papers/maymounkov-kademlia-lncs.pdf) DHT that forms an overlay network on top of the [Discovery v5](https://github.com/ethereum/devp2p/blob/master/discv5/discv5-wire.md) network.
 The term *overlay network* means that the history network operates with its own independent routing table and uses the extensible `TALKREQ` and `TALKRESP` messages from the base Discovery v5 protocol for communication.

 ## DHT Network